 What if I do not want to donate in this way?

-Charities and the companies they work with must respect your wishes, and, if they do not, they may be in breach of the Code of Fundraising Practice.
+Charities and the companies they work with must respect your wishes.
+If they do not, they may be in breach of the Code of Fundraising Practice.

-If you continue to receive charity bags after you have displayed a ‘No charity bag’ sign or have requested to go on a charity’s ‘no delivery’ list, you can do the following:
+If you continue to receive charity bags after you have displayed a ‘no charity bags’ sign or have requested to go on a charity’s ‘no delivery’ list, you can:

-- You should contact the charity directly with your concerns or submit a complaint to them.
+- Contact the charity directly with your concerns or make a complaint to them.
 This is often the quickest and most effective way to resolve an issue and it gives the charity the opportunity to respond to you directly.

-- If you do not think that the charity has addressed your concerns, you can submit a complaint to the Fundraising Regulator.
+- If you do not think that the charity has addressed your concerns, you can make a complaint to the Fundraising Regulator.
 In most cases we will recommend that you speak to the charity first to allow them the opportunity to resolve your complaint.
-So, it is important that in the first instance you raise your concerns with the charity.
+So, it is important that you raise your concerns with the charity before contacting us.

 - You can also raise a complaint with your local authority.
-Charities, and the companies they work with, are required to carry out all charity bag deliveries in line with the terms of the licence agreement they have with the local authority and they may be able to answer any questions you have on licences.
+Charities, and the companies they work with, are required to carry out all charity bag deliveries in line with the terms of the licence agreement they have with the local authority.
+They may also be able to answer any questions you have on licences.

 How do I recognise a genuine charity bag?